 Let’s discuss two types of asset protection trusts.
 First we will talk about a domestic asset protection trust in the state of Nevada.
 Then we will compare that to the offshore asset protection trust, most notably in the Cook Islands.

 On the website, you can find detailed information about domestic asset protection trusts.
 Of all of the states, Nevada is thought to be the most favorable.
 We will discuss some important details, if you consider opening one.
 When you transfer your assets to a Nevada Asset Protection Trust, after two years, your assets can theoretically be protected from creditors.
 If you publish assets transferred into that trust in a newspaper in Nevada, the waiting period is only 6 months.
 This can work well in theory, as a place to hide money, but the case law doesn’t look too favorable.
 The offshore asset protection trust has worked much better in practice.
 Consider this suggestion if you want to keep assets domestic, and review this website information.
 Then you can feel free to ask us for a consultation.

 The offshore asset protection, properly established in the right jurisdiction, is considered by many experts to be the most powerful asset protection tool.
 Common jurisdictions are the Cook Islands (south of Hawaii), Nevis (in the Caribbean) and Belize (in Central America).
 It’s clear what you may be thinking right now.
 Is this legal to do?
 Is this safe?
 Can I really feel secure when I transfer my assets to a trust in the Cook Islands?
 The answer to all three of these questions is yes.

 You have access to your assets while they’re in the Cook Islands Trust trust.
-You are the settlor of the trust, the one who had the trusted created.
+In addition, you are the settlor of the trust, the one who had the trusted created.
 You can also be the beneficiary of the trust, the one who enjoys its benefits.
-You aren’t giving away your assets for someone else to use.
+Thus, you aren’t giving away your assets for someone else to use.
 The trust owns 100% of an offshore LLC.
 The offshore LLC holds the bank account.
 You are the manager of the LLC and the signatory on the account.